Foreign Exchange Guide to Benin

 - Once your funds are received by the provider the converted XOF amount will be transfered to the recipient account you specify in Benin.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more West African franc deposited into the recipient bank account in Benin and less margins and fees kept by the banks!
+Use our Send to XOF calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more West African franc deposited into the recipient bank account and less margins and fees kept by the banks!